woocommerce/woocommerce/docs/rest-api/getting-started.md

 ---
-post_title: Getting started with the REST API
+post_title: Getting started with the WooCommerce REST API
+menu_title: Getting started
 ---

 The REST API is a powerful part of WooCommerce which lets you read and write various parts of WooCommerce data such as orders, products, coupons, customers, and shipping zones.